 Gifted and Talented Advanced Academic Services

-Snyder ISD offers any array of learning through flexible grouping and a differentiated curriculum.
-Program design includes:
+Snyder ISD offers an array of learning through flexible grouping and a differentiated curriculum.
+The program design includes:

 - A cluster model that provides opportunities for independent study and opportunities to work with other gifted students;

 - An accelerated classroom setting that provides a curriculum enriched through depth, complexity, and pacing;

 - Regrouping for specific student instruction provides identified students and a limited number of general education students classes specifically geared for certain pacing and complexity according to each student's level of performance.

 Students are provided opportunities to accelerate in their areas of strength, as well as, opportunities for independent study and opportunities to work with other gifted students.
 Regrouping specific subject instruction provides identified students and a limited number of general education classes specifically geared for certain pacing and complexity according to each student's level of performance.

 Subject acceleration provides opportunities for identified students and a limited number of general education students the opportunity to enroll and receive credit in high school courses.

 Snyder High School

 Students are provided opportunities to accelerate in their areas of strength, as well as, opportunities for learning experiences that encourage the development of advanced-level products and/or performances.